Summer Camp in the Suburbs: Being the Only “Camp Family” in Town

 What Summer Looks Like Here

 The only time we truly felt out of place?
-In the weeks leading up to summer.
+In the weeks leading up to summer camp in the suburbs.
 While we’d been here last summer, our daughter wasn’t in school locally so we didn’t know anyone in the community.
 We enrolled her in a local day camp that seemed to have a good mix of area kids and hoped for the best.
 She loved it and, to be honest, it didn’t occur to us to find out how many neighborhood kids attended.

 The “Camp Family”